zhaomengqi/Machine-Learning-Loan-Lending-Club/README.md

 o Deploy the best algorithm/algorithms on Azure ML studio

-o You will have a bunch of Rest APIs you should be able to choose from based on the cluster the record belongs to Deployment
+o Have a bunch of Rest APIs you should be able to choose from based on the cluster the record belongs to Deployment

 Design the following workflow:
 • Given a record, use a pre-trained clustering model to cluster the record to a segment.